And I Am Telling You I'm Not Going: Other notable versions

 In 2015, Louisa Johnson performed this song both in the six chair challenge and with Rita Ora as her celebrity duet choice during the first part of the twelfth-season finale of The X Factor in the UK.

+In 2016, Chi Chi DeVayne and Thorgy Thor lipsynced to the song on the eighth season of RuPaul's Drag Race.
+The performance, specifically from DeVayne, was viewed as the best lipsync of the season and one of the best in the franchise's history.

 In Britain's Got Talent 2017, Sarah Ikumu sang this song as her audition.
 It won her the Golden Buzzer from Simon Cowell, which got her an unchallenged pass into the live finals.

 In 2020, Destiny Chukunyere performed it as her Big Band choice during the semifinals of the second season of X Factor Malta.

+In 2025, Cynthia Erivo sang a version of the song at the conclusion of the 78th Tony Awards, with lyrics altered to reference the awards.